-Save the Date: July 17, 2025
+July 17, 2025

 2025 CCE – How do we build community?

-This year we invite you to gather not only to explore new ideas and strategies but also to actively build community that sparks inspiration and action.
-By engaging in meaningful dialogue and sharing best practices informed by experience, participants actively contribute to building a network of mutual support and understanding.
-Together, we can embody the powerful notion that hope is not just a feeling, but a shared commitment to shaping a brighter future for our students because we know education matters.
+By engaging in meaningful dialogue and sharing best practices informed by experience, participants actively contributed to building a network of mutual support and understanding.
+Together, we embodied the powerful notion that hope is not just a feeling, but a shared commitment to shaping a brighter future for our students because we know education matters.

 - How can our community better understand and meet the needs of our students?
 Answers to this question can help us build a shared understanding as to why they don’t have what they need.